Seb-Allen/de-gdpr-obfuscator/README.md

 ![alt text](img/image-1.png)

-Find the 'Code' tab.
+Find the Code tab.
 Upload all python scripts in the `src` directory, maintaining the directory structure.
 Upload `lambda_function.py` found in the `lambda` directory, ensuring it's placed at the root of the lambda function.

 Update `DESTINATION_BUCKET` and `DESTINATION_KEY` in `lambda_function.py`.
 Then click 'Deploy':